HPCurtis/azure-database-migration797/README.md

 The next step in Azure database migration is to generate a SQL database.
 To reiterate Azure services make this simple and intuitive.
 Using the Azure portal a Azure SQL database can be created by selecting the SQL database resource from the create a resource from the home portal.
 Throught this process you have to generate a linked SQL server when doing this it is essential that SQL login credentials are selected and firewall restrictions are removed by adding the vm IP address.

 ## Install Azure data studio
 In order to comple a database migration [Azure data studio](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio?tabs=win-install%2Cwin-user-install%2Credhat-install%2Cwindows-uninstall%2Credhat-uninstall) must be dowlaoded and installed.
 By dowing this a server connection can be created between azure data studio and the SQL Server hosted on the VM.
-In addtion to connecting to the SQL server on Azure VM
+In addition to connecting to the SQL server running on the Azure VM a connection must also be made to SQL server database generated.

+# Database backup and restore.

+With any Database migration it is always useful to genrate backup copies of the database/'s you are working with.
+The database can be backed to a .bak file using SSMS.
+This is simple achieved by selecting the Adventure works database stored on the Azure VM and right clicking and selcting the Back up option.
+Now uisng the Backup GUI dialog is brought up full and to disk option is selected and using the backup folder defualt to store the .bak file.
+With these options succesfully specified Ok is then selected.
+If succesful you will recieve a succesful backup return message.

+## Resotore database on development enviroment

+When doing anything is software and tech devlopment/test envirmoments are incredible usefull for product development without disturning production enviroments.

+As such the next step of the Database migration process engaged with here was to generate a development enviroment this is achieved by repeating tbe steps in [ Production enviroment set up](#production-enviroment-set-up)

+# Microsoft Entra directort integration

 ![Azure Project Diagram](https://github.com/HPCurtis/azure-database-migration797/assets/136170998/7b809b53-335a-465c-894d-e08ef6be291e)